 Growing the Family

-The Pastrow Benefice is one of three in the Winchester Diocese which are running pilot programmes to see how new ideas and ways of doing things can reach out to the people in our rural communities, particularly in the “missing generations” under 35 years old.
+The Pastrow Family is one of three in the Winchester Diocese which are running pilot programmes to see how new ideas and ways of doing things can reach out to the people in our rural communities, particularly in the “missing generations” under 35 years old.

 The vision for the pilot programmes is to: